 The steps below are for deleting all your data.
-However, if you’ve never done this, I’d do this in stages.
-For example, maybe start with just deleting Browsing history.
-You may find that if you delete everything you’ll have to authenticate with your sites again especially if you use 2-factor authorization.
+However, I’d do this in stages if you’ve never done this.
+For example, maybe start with just deleting your Browsing history.
+If you delete everything, you may have to authenticate with your websites again, mainly if you use 2-factor authorization.

 - From the left side, click Clear browsing data.

 A new browser tab and a dialog will open with various options.
 Your browser address will show chrome://settings/clearBrowserData

 [A] – There are two modes, Basic and Advanced, that achieve the same results.
 The Advanced view is more granular.

 [B] – This Time range setting allows you to select a deletion period ranging from Last Hour to All time.

 [C] – You can select the type of data to delete.

 [D] – Infobox that links out to other Google help pages.

 [F] – Syncing reminder and the Google account used.